Li-Zou/Customer-Subscription-Analysis/design_doc.md

 3.  **Quantifies incremental impact** of Variant A and Variant B vs Control.

-## 2 — The Data
+## 2. The Data

 **File:** `data/sample_data.csv`

-Data come from 2 different main sources, given below as legacy_system_id.
+Data comes from 2 different main sources, given below as legacy_system_id.
 Each row represents one subscription at the start of the experiment.
 This file is a raw legacy export and is **not in an ingest-ready format**.
 We should assume: